ChainSubSpace/chainsub-reactjs-frontend/README.md

 > `ChainSub` was inspired by [Turtle Coin Hackathon](https://crypto-hackathon.com/), and is still in early beta.

-Please Read an [article](http://localhost:8000/blog/ChainSub-the-publishing-platform-you-always-wanted.) about the project!
+- Please, read an [article](http://chainsub.space/blog/ChainSub-The-publishing-platform-you-always-wanted.) about the project!
+- Please, read an [article](http://chainsub.space/blog/ChainSub-Frontend-features-overview.) about the project frontend!
+- Please, read an [article](http://chainsub.space/blog/ChainSub-Backend-features-overview.) about the project backend!

 ## 📝 Tech Specs.